 With drug trafficking and production in Canada, the opportunity for its citizens to purchase these drugs and abuse them is extremely high.

-Despite the amount of illegal drugs in Canada, statistics have shown that drug use has been declining since 2006.
+Despite the amount of illicit substance in Canada, statistics have shown that drug use has been declining since 2006.

 This is good news but the threat that illegal drugs present to Canadian society is still lingering; especially considering the increasing presence of gangs who traffic and produce these drugs.